Kaaz/DiscordBot/readme.md

-current               //info about the currently playing song current vote <1-10>   //Cast your vote to the song; 1=worst, 10=best current ban           //bans the current track from being randomly played
+current               //info about the currently playing song current vote <1-10>   //Cast your vote to the song; 1=worst, 10=best current ban           //bans the current track from being randomly played current repeat        //repeats the currently playing song current update        //updates the now playing message every 10 seconds current updatetitle   //updates the topic of the music channel every 10 seconds current source        //Shows the source of the video current pm            //sends you a private message with the details
 ```
 ### exec